-How to free up disk space on iPhone or iPad
+How to Clear Space on iPhone and iPad

-After iOS 9.3.3, iOS 9.3.4 and iOS 10 Bata released by Apple, large numbers of iOS users cannot wait to upgrading their devices to the new versions.
+When there is new iOS update released by Apple like the latest iOS 10.3.2, large numbers of iOS users cannot wait to upgrading their devices to the new versions.
 However, the most common problem they always encounter is "Insufficient Storage to Download" on their iPhone and iPad, which makes them hunt for solutions to free up space completely.

 Related Reading: Basic Tips to Free Up Space on Mac

 Method 1.
 Backup Camera Roll on iPhone to Free Up Space

 Photos are the biggest hogs, they occupy tons of space on iPhone or iPad.
 Imagine this: You're about to take photos of gorgeous view, but the warning pops up and says "Not Enough Available Storage", then, you have to be forced to delete something in order to continue your photography.
 It must be pretty annoying right?

 To get rid of trouble is easy: Backup your photos and then delete them from your iPhone or iPad every couple of weeks.
 AnyTrans can help you back up your precious memory on computer with ease.
 This method will take away some GB of disk space.

 How to Free Up Space on iPhone or iPad – Backup Camera Roll

 Method 2.
 Delete and Reinstall Apps To Free Up Storage

 Whether if you find out that you always have some rarely used apps on your iPhone or iPad?
 Actually, these apps will take up some space on your devices, which may also produce junk files and useless data.
 So, deleting the useless or unwanted apps is a nice way to free up storage on your iPhone or iPad.